Dutch goals within the EU

-The objective to reduce the EU’s greenhouse gas emissions by at least 40% in 2030 was submitted in March 2015 as the EU’s pledge in the run up to the negotiations on a new global climate agreement at the international climate summit in Paris in 2015.
+The objective to reduce the EU’s greenhouse gas emissions by at least 40% in 2030 is the basis for the EU’s contribution to the Paris Agreement goals to limit the global temperature.

-The Netherlands is part of the Green Growth Group.
-The Green Growth Group is an informal grouping of like-minded climate ministers from 15 EU Member States (UK, Ireland, Germany, France, Italy, Spain, Belgium, Portugal, Sweden, Denmark, Finland, Slovenia, Estonia, Luxemburg and the Netherlands) and Norway.
+The Netherlands is also part of the Green Growth Group.
+The Green Growth Group is an informal grouping of like-minded climate ministers from 16 EU Member States (UK, Ireland, Germany, France, Italy, Spain, Belgium, Portugal, Sweden, Denmark, Finland, Slovenia, Estonia, Luxembourg and the Netherlands, Austria) and Norway.

 The Group works together with a view to exploring, promoting and pursuing a cost-effective and growth-enhancing ambitious EU low carbon agenda and an ambitious, constructive and effective EU contribution to the international climate negotiations on a new global climate agreement.
 Among others, the group works on formulating and communicating joint positions, liaises with the European institutions, organises a platform for discussion with stakeholders and mobilises sustainable business leaders.